More Efficient Privacy Amplification with Less Random Seeds via Dual Universal Hash Function: Introduction

 \section{Introduction}

 \IEEEPARstart{E}{ven} when a random source at hand is partially leaked to an eavesdropper, one can amplify its secrecy by applying a random hash function.
 This process is called the {\it privacy amplification}.
 In this process, the amplification of secrecy is realized with the help of another auxiliary random source, which is public and is called a {\it random seed}.
 The random hash functions used for this purpose are often called {\it extractors}.
 There is also a similar but distinct process called two-sources-extractors \cite{DO}, where the auxiliary random source is not public.
 The most typical random hash function for these purposes is the universal$_2$ hash function \cite{CW79,WC81}.
 There are many security theorems which assumes the use of the universal$_2$ hash function.
-In particular, the leftover hashing lemma \cite{BBCM95,HILL} has several extensions and various applications in the classical and quantum setting \cite{Renner,TH,H-leaked,H-tight,W-H2,H-cq,H-arxiv,precise,M-H-net}.
+In particular, the leftover hashing lemma \cite{BBCM95,HILL} has several extensions and various applications in the classical and quantum setting \cite{H-cq,H-leaked,H-tight,H-arxiv,precise,W-H2,M-H-net,Renner,TH}.

-The universal$_2$ hash function has now become indispensable for privacy amplification of quantum key distribution (QKD) \cite{BB84,Renner,TLGR11,HT12,HN}.
-The most widely used universal$_2$ hash function for this purpose is the one that uses the (modified) Toeplitz matrix, mainly because it can be implemented efficiently with complexity $O(n\log n)$ for input length $n$ (see, e.g., \cite{TokyoQKD, TH13}).
+Privacy amplification has now become indispensable for guaranteeing the security of quantum key distribution (QKD) \cite{BB84,HN,HT12,Renner}.
+There are already many reports on its implementations \cite{AT11,MPS12,TokyoQKD}, as well as open software packages available \cite{AIT_SW,MPS12}.
+So far most practical extractors are known to be universal$_2$ hash function, and the most widely used among them is the (modified) Toeplitz matrix, mainly because it can be implemented efficiently with complexity $O(n\log n)$ for input length $n$ (see Appendix \ref{app:toeplitz_multiplication}, or Refs. \cite{TokyoQKD,TH13}).
 Here we note that the usual notion of efficiency (i.e., the algorithm finishes in polynomial time) is not sufficient, but a stricter criterion of the complexity being $O(n\log n)$ is desirable for QKD.
-This is because, for typical QKD systems, the finite size effect requires the input length $n$ to be $n\ge 10^6$ \cite{TLGR11, HT12, HN} , and thus algorithms that are efficient in the usual sense, e.g., $O(n^2)$, are useless (for details, see Appendix \ref{s4-1}).
+This is because, for typical QKD systems, the finite size effect requires the input length $n$ to be $n\ge 10^6$ \cite{ HN,HT12,TLGR11} , and thus algorithms that are efficient in the usual sense, e.g., $O(n^2)$, are useless (for details, see Appendix \ref{sec:note_on_efficiency}).